HandsOnDataViz/book/docs/HandsOnDataViz.md

 paste it into your Leaflet code on GitHub.
 You’ll learn about the latter method in this section.

-Google requires a API (application programming interface) key to allow your computer code to read data from your Google Sheets, beginning with version 4 in September 2020.
-(If you created your own Leaflet Maps or Storymaps with Google Sheets using our template prior to September 2020, and you want to continue to pull data from your Google Sheet, you’ll need to update your code to make sure it keeps working **TODO: explain pull request**.)
-Google requires this API key to [maintain reasonable limits](https://developers.google.com/sheets/api/limits) on use of its services.
+Beginning in January 2021, Google Sheets version 4 requires a API (application programming interface) key to allow code to read your data, in order to [maintain reasonable limits](https://developers.google.com/sheets/api/limits) on use of its services.
 For Google Sheets, the limit is 500 requests per 100 seconds per project, and 100 requests per 100 seconds per user.
 There is no daily usage limit.

-You can get your own API key for free by following the steps below.
+You can get your own free Google Sheets API key by following the steps below.
 Overall, you will create and name your Google Cloud project, enable the Google Sheets API to allow a computer to read data from your Google Sheet, copy your new API key, and paste it into the Leaflet code in place of our key.

 Before you begin: